Taylor Tharp

-Taylor Tharp (born September 20, 1984) is a former American football quarterback for the Carolina Panthers of the National Football League (NFL).
-He signed with the Carolina Panthers as an undrafted free agent following the 2008 NFL Draft.
+Taylor Tharp (born September 20, 1984) is an American former football quarterback for the Carolina Panthers of the National Football League (NFL).
+He signed with the Carolina Panthers as an undrafted free agent following the 2008 NFL draft.
 Tharp also played Arena football and in Italian Football League (IFL).
 He played college football at Boise State.
 He is known for designing the Statue of Liberty play, which gave Boise State the win in overtime of the 2007 Fiesta Bowl.

 College

 As the Broncos' starting quarterback in 2007, Tharp finished his senior season ranked seventh-nationally in passing efficiency (152.85) en route to second-team All-Western Athletic Conference honors, completing 289-of-423 passes for 3,340 yards and 30 touchdowns.
 At the time, his completion total was Boise State's single-season record.

 Professional career

 Upon graduating from Boise State with a degree in communications in 2007, Tharp signed a free agent contract with the Carolina Panthers of the National Football League.

 Tharp then played two years in the Arena Football League - starting at quarterback for the Boise Burn in 2009 and for the Utah Blaze in 2010.

 Tharp went on to serve as an offensive intern coach for the Arizona Rattlers of the AFL in 2010.